patriciogonzalezvivo/eyeo16/README.md

 Lydia Clark

 Note:
-Like we see on Lygia's Clark late work.
-On the 70's there was return to non verbal expression, sensorial and group dynamic.
+In the 70's groups like the one lider by the brazilean Lygia's Clark, saw this as an opportunity to use rituals to support non verbal expression, and sensorial stimulation and group dynamic.

 --